ecordes-vt/docs/src/docs/overview/README.md

         <div class="featureBox">
             <div class="do-more-aiwareFeatureText">
                 <h3>Veritone Automate Studio</h3>
-                <div>Automate workflows and processes using a drag and drop platform.</div>
+                <div>Automate workflows and processes using a drag and drop platform.
+Learn how to make money with our Automate flow bounties program by clicking <a class="in-text-link" href="/#/automate-studio/flow-bounties/README"> here</a>!</div>
                 <a class="link" href="/#/automate-studio/"> EXPLORE</a>
             </div>
         </div>